-The number of students who would graduate early under the bill is unknown.
+The number of students who would graduate early under the bill is not known.
 To the extent that a student graduates early, the district may earn funding for courses enrolled in during prior years that were in excess of the 1.0 FTE limit.
-The funding for unpaid credits earned for early graduation would be approximately equal to the funding foregone as a result of early graduation.51
+The unpaid credits funding earned for early graduation would be approximately equal to the funding foregone as a result of early graduation.